apostrophecms/starter-kit-essentials/README.md

 7. `npm run dev`

 Tailwind now works for both server-side and client-side rendering (HMR included).
 The original starter kit styles are preserved.

-## Getting started

-This Starter Kit, also known as a boilerplate project, serves as a template for initiating new projects and is intended for use in two main ways:

-1. **Using Our CLI Tool**: Run our [CLI tool](https://github.com/apostrophecms/cli) to clone this template locally, install its dependencies, and set up an initial admin user.
-You accomplish this using:

-   `apos create <my-project-name>`

-2. **Manual Setup**: Manually `git clone` this repository and install its dependencies using `npm install`.
-Add an initial admin user with `node app @apostrophecms/user:add admin admin`.

-For those who need to create multiple projects with additional base modules, consider [forking this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) into your organizational or personal GitHub account.
-Customize it to fit your needs.
-To use your customized template, run the following CLI command:

-  `apos create <project-name> --starter=<repo-name>`

-Here, `<repo-name>` should be the URL of your forked repository, excluding the `https://github.com/` part.

-**Note: This template is NOT designed to be installed into an existing project.**

-## Running the project

-Run `npm run dev` to build the Apostrophe UI and start the site up.
-Remember, this is during alpha development, so we're all in "dev mode."
-The `dev` script will watch for saves in client-side CSS and Javascript and trigger a build and page refresh if they are detected.
-It will also restart the app when server-side code is saved.

-## Making it your own

-This boilerplate is designed so you can install and start running it right away.
-If you are starting a project that will go into production one day, there are a few things you should be sure to check:

-- [ ] **Update the shortname.** You don't need to perform this step if you created your project using the CLI tool.
-The `shortname` option in `app.js` is used for the database name (unless another is given in the `@apostrophecms/db` module).
-You should change this to an appropriate project name before you start adding any users or content you would like to keep.
-- [ ] **Update the Express.js session secret.** The secret is set to `undefined` initially in the `modules/@apostrophecms/express/index.js` file.
-You should update this to a unique string.
-- [ ] **Decide if you want hot reloading on.** This boilerplate uses nodemon to restart the app when files are changed.
-In `modules/@apostrophecms/asset/index.js` there is an option enabled to refresh the browser on restart.
-If you like this, do nothing.
-If you don't, remove the option or set it to `false`.
-The option has no effect when the app is in production.
-- [ ] **Update the `className` options in `app.js`.** This option is set for core widget types to provide CSS styling hooks.
-It is namespaced with `bp-` for "boilerplate."
-You will likely want to update that to match your general CSS class naming practices.

-## You really want the docs

-Right now, [all the juicy info is in the ApostropheCMS docs](https://docs.apostrophecms.org), so head over there and start reading!
-This boilerplate project is a fun introduction to the UI, but you'll want to know more to really try it out.